jjvanzon/Circular-Language-Spec-Plans/2. Future/Sub-Projects/Classes Spec Update Ideas.md

 -----
 - The split up into a conceptual explanation and then separately an article for the diagram notation, might have been easy for writing the docs, but could be merged into a single article again for readability.
 -----
 - The readability of these articles might be questioned.
-See 'Redo Easy Themes' in the document Circle Language Spec Strategy.
+See 'Redo Easy Themes' in the document Encircle Language Spec Strategy.